 All principal investigators must notify the IRB prior to any protocol changes of an approved application using a Project Status Form (Change).
 In addition, you must complete a Project Status Form (Renewal) by the date designated by the IRB as the end date of approval.
 Projects in the exempt category are approved for five years.

-To access the change or renewal form, under New Forms, select ORSP as the department and select the IRB Project Status Form (see the BP Logix tip sheet for more information).
+To access the change or renewal form, under New Forms, select ORSP as the department and select the IRB Project Status Form.
 Be sure to select Change, Renewal or Termination from the menu at the top left of the form.
 In order to complete the form, you will need the initial IRB approval number and date.

 IRB Course Certification Form